parsiad/video-coverflow/README.md

 Instructions
 ------------

-Dragging the mouse left and right or using the arrow keys moves the coverflow .
+Dragging the mouse left and right or using the arrow keys moves the coverflow.
 Double-clicking or pressing the return key launches the video centered in the coverflow.

 One or more directories can be chosen with Ctrl+O. Upon first running the application, you will be prompted to pick one or more directories.